To receive a Federal Student Loan or Parent Plus Loan:

-Federal Plus Loans are available to the parents of dependent undergraduate students who cannot meet all of their financial obligations with other financial aid.
+Federal Direct Plus Loans are available to the parents of dependent undergraduate students who cannot meet all of their financial obligations with other financial aid.
 Plus loans are limited to the cost of attendance less any financial aid received by the student.
 Repayment on a Plus loan begins 60 days after the second disbursement, although deferments are available.

 To apply for a Plus loan, refer to the loan process.

 The Federal Direct PLUS Loan for Graduate and Professional Students (Grad PLUS) is an educational loan for graduate and professional students enrolled at least half-time.
 Financial need is not a requirement, but good credit is required.
 The maximum annual loan amount is based on the student's Cost of Attendance (COA) minus other aid received (scholarships, tuition waivers, other loans, etc.).

 Borrowers are not required to many any payments while enrolled at least half-time, and for an additional six months after you graduate, leave school, or drop below half-time enrollment.